 While nobody can force you to dress a certain way on your Morocco custom tour, it is always best to be respectful of the local culture.
 Women also need to realize that, since the local woman of Morocco do cover up, that as a foreigner that does wear different clothing, they are going to get attention.
 The amount of attention they get will depend on what they choose to wear.
 There is nothing stopping you from wearing a mini dress is the souks of Marrakech, however, you will get plenty of catcalls, wolf whistles, and likely some crude comments from the local men.
 To best avoid this type of reaction, be conservative and respectful with your wardrobe.

 With that in mind, here are some packing tips and ideas for women should wear when traveling to Morocco.

 One of the best tips for Morocco is to pack pieces that are easy to layer.
-Morocco is seen as a hot, desert country, however, parts of the country can also be quite cool as well.
+Morocco is seen as a hot, desert country; however, parts of the country can also be quite cool.
 Especially if you are in the mountains.
 Make sure that you have layers to add (or remove) as needed when you travel across the country.